3D & CAD

-Blender Cycles, V-Ray, SolidWorks PhotoView — your workstation grinds, your laptop stays cool.
-Real-time orbit feels native at 8ms LAN latency.
-CUDA and OptiX on the host; pen, 3D-mouse, and Wacom from the client.
+Blender Cycles, V-Ray, SolidWorks PhotoView — CUDA and OptiX on the host, real-time orbit that feels native at 8 ms LAN.
+Pen, 3D-mouse and Wacom from the client.
 The MacBook Air becomes a window onto a 5000-dollar tower.

 Citrix and Horizon were not built for the viewport.

-VDI products were designed to display office apps — Word, Outlook, the occasional PDF.
-They handle static screens beautifully and break the moment a Blender viewport starts orbiting at 60fps.
-The mismatch is not because remote graphics is hard; it is because the codec, the bandwidth budget, and the input path were never tuned for a sculptor pulling on a mesh.
+VDI products were designed to display office apps.
+They handle static screens beautifully and break the moment a Blender viewport starts orbiting at 60 fps — the codec, the bandwidth budget and the input path were never tuned for a sculptor pulling on a mesh.

-Office VDI products budget 1-2 Mbps per session and assume mostly-static screens.
-The moment a 3D viewport starts orbiting, every pixel is changing every frame.
-The result is the soft, blocky, posterised picture VDI users have learned to live with.
-Remio uses 8-25 Mbps of headroom and tunes the codec for high motion — the orbit stays sharp.
+Office VDI budgets 1–2 Mbps and assumes mostly-static screens.
+The moment a 3D viewport orbits, every pixel changes every frame — hence the soft, blocky picture VDI users learned to live with.
+Remio uses 8–25 Mbps of headroom and tunes the codec for high motion; the orbit stays sharp.

 Codecs that smudge edges

-Most VDI uses H.264 with desktop-optimised quantisation that smudges high-frequency edges — the same edges that define a clean isoline in SolidWorks or a hard crease in ZBrush.
+Most VDI uses desktop-optimised H.264 that smudges high-frequency edges — the same edges that define a clean isoline in SolidWorks or a hard crease in ZBrush.
 Remio uses H.265 with screen-content tuning; isolines stay crisp, wireframes stay countable, text stays legible at zoom.

 Input paths that lag the orbit